-Mary Lou Gillstrom (nee Vickers) passed away peacefully on Sunday, May 17, 2020 at the age of 89 of congestive heart failure.
+Mary Lou Gillstrom (nee Vickers) passed away peacefully on Sunday, May 17, 2020 at the age of 89, just shy of her 90th birthday.

 She is preceded in death by her husband of 46 years John Edwin (Jack) Gillstrom and her brother James Vickers.